 Platform chemicals can be used to produce precursors for the production of pharmaceuticals.
-Examples that were given in the preceding section were ethylamines (from ethanol) and I-butyrolactone (from succinic acid).
+Examples that were given in the preceding section were ethylamines (from ethanol) and γ-butyrolactone (from succinic acid).
 Biologically active compounds can also be extracted from biomass, which has been done for a long time already.
 One example is betulin, which can be found in high concentrations in birch bark and the Chaga mushroom.
-Betulin can then be transformed into betulinic acid which has anti-retroviral, anti-malarial and anti-inflammatory properties, as well as a potential as an anti-cancer agent.13 well-known example is astaxanthin which is produced naturally by micro-algae.
+Betulin can then be transformed into betulinic acid which has anti-retroviral, anti-malarial and anti-inflammatory properties, as well as a potential as an anti-cancer agent.13

+Nutraceuticals (products that promote health) may be extracted from biomass as well.
+One well-known example is astaxanthin which is produced naturally by micro-algae.
 Astaxanthin has a strong anti-oxidant character and may prevent some cancers.
 Plant cell cultures can also be used for the production of nutraceuticals.
 An issue that needs to be addressed is the efficient extraction of the relevant metabolites.
 Solvent-based extraction has several drawbacks such as low yield and long extraction times.
 Enzyme-based extraction is an alternative to such conventional extraction methods.
-For example, the extraction of stevioside, a high intensity non-nutritive sweetener, has been improved by applying an enzyme-based method.14 Another prominent nutraceutical is xylitol, which is applied as a natural sweetener in mouthwashes, toothpastes or chewing gums.
-The global consumption of xylitol was about 45 kt in 2005 (Table 3.2).15 Xylitol is produced by the hydrogenation of xylose, which itself is the product of the decomposition of xylan.
-Xylan is a hemicellulose and thus can be found in lignocellulosic biomass (see Chapter 5).
+For example, the extraction of stevioside, a high intensity non-nutritive sweetener, has been improved by applying an enzyme-based method.
+Another prominent nutraceutical is xylitol, which is applied as a natural sweetener in mouthwashes, toothpastes or chewing gums.
+The global consumption of xylitol was about 45 kt in 2005 (Table 3.2).
+Xylitol is produced by the hydrogenation of xylose, which itself is the product of the decomposition of xylan.
+Xylan is a hemicellulose and thus can be found in lignocellulosic biomass (see Chapter 6).